 All applicants must submit an official record of their GRE scores from the Educational Testing Service.
 Scores must be current within the last 3 years to be considered by the Admissions Committee.
 You can login to your GRE account following this link. https://mygre.ets.org/greweb/login/login.jsp.
 Please have official GRE scores sent to Lincoln Memorial University College of Veterinary Medicine (Code 7576 Lincoln Mem U Vet Med.)
-Sending your GRE scores to any other academic program at the University will not ensure that your scores are delivered to the LMU-CVM and may result in an incomplete application packages.
+Sending your GRE scores to any other academic program at the University will not ensure that your scores are delivered to the LMU-CVM and may result in an incomplete application package.
 Incomplete application packages will not be reviewed by the Admissions Committee.

-Once the secondary application and all the supporting material have been received in the CVM admissions office the applicant's file will be reviewed by the admissions office, and interviews will be scheduled from October to March.
+Once the secondary application and all the supporting material have been received, the applicant's file will be reviewed by the Admissions Office, and interviews will be scheduled from October to March.